oz-mollerstuen/AA-Field-Guide/Capstone-Research/commit-log.md

 * 4:10 - Fixed auth issue: importing from .env without ''. *eyeroll*

 * 7:10 - WIP finished making the calendar show and collect data.
 Calling it a night.
+* 8:20 - Update README and research.
+NOW I'm calling it a night.